frasermarlow/li-unfollow/README.md

 # li-unfollow
-A simple javascript project to mass-unfollow everybody on LinkedIn
+A simple javascript project to mass-unfollow everybody on LinkedIn.

 > "a ruthless “mass‑unfollow” bot for your LinkedIn feed, scrolling, clicking, and refreshing until you stop it." - ChatGPT

-Have you ever dreamt of factory-refreshing your LinkedIn feed?
+Have you ever dreamt of "factory-refreshing" your LinkedIn feed?
 This project shows you how.

 <img src="https://github.com/user-attachments/assets/d7849162-0569-454e-b684-690433dd9e23" alt="drawing" width="400"/>